Course Update: February, 2017.

 The course ends with introductory statistics video lectures that dive deeper into graphs, central tendency, normal distribution, variability, and z-scores.

-Upon completion of this course, you'll be ready to apply what you've learned to make smarter business decisions.
-You'll be able to use the many features in SPSS to gather and interpret data more effectively, as well as plan strategies that will yield the best results and the highest profit margins.
+Upon completion of this course, you'll be ready to apply what you've learned to excel in your statistics classes and make smarter business decisions.
+You'll be able to use the many features in SPSS to gather and interpret data more effectively, as well as plan strategies that will yield the best results as well as the highest profit margins.

 An introduction to SPSS is covered in this lecture.